discordeno/discordeno/README.md

 # Discordeno

-Note: This lib is still very much in development.
-The major blocker at the moment, is proper rate limit handling.
-If you are brave enough to help test it, I would welcome your help but please under no means should you use it in production at this time.
-A lot of this is untested and is me actively coding and commiting across various computers.
-It is guaranteed to break 100%.
-Once it is ready for use, I will remove this note.
+Version 1 of this library is complete.
+The only concern is that it has not been heavily tested by developers yet.
+If any bugs are found while testing please open an issue and I will patch it ASAP. **If you are brave enough to help test it, I would welcome your help.**

 Discord API library wrapper in Deno